Broderick-Westrope/tetrigo/README.md

 1. `cmd/tetrigo/`: A TUI (Text User Interface) allowing you to play it out of the box.
 It also serves as a demonstration on how to use the packages and how to create a TUI using [Bubble Tea](https://github.com/charmbracelet/bubbletea).
 2. `pkg/tetris/modes/`: The functionality for different Tetris game modes.
 This can be used to easily create a Tetris game with your own UI but without needing to know the ruleset.
-3. `pkg/tetris/`: The core Tetris logic, including things like Tetrminimos, the Matrix, and scoring.
+3. `pkg/tetris/`: The core Tetris logic, including things like Tetriminimos, the Matrix, and scoring.
 This can be used to create game modes with your own ruleset and requirements.

 [Task](https://taskfile.dev/) is the build tool used in this project.
 The Task config lives in [Taskfile.yaml](./Taskfile.yaml).
 Once the Task CLI is installed, you can see all available tasks by running: